cloudera/hue/docs/user-guide/user-guide.md

 Query capabilities

-* Display the list of currently running queries on the user’s current Impala coordinator and a certain number of completed queries based on your configuration (25 by default).
+* Display the list of currently running queries on the user's current Impala coordinator and a certain number of completed queries based on your configuration (25 by default).
 * Display the summary report which shows physical timing and memory information of each operation of the explain plan.
 You can quickly find bottlenecks in the execution of the query which you can resolve by replacing expensive operations, repartitioning, changing file format or moving data.
 * Display the query plan which is a condensed version of the summary report in graphical form
 * Display the memory profile which contains information about the memory usage during the execution of the query.
 You can use this to determine if the memory available to your query is sufficient.